natcap/invest.users-guide/source/getting_started.rst

 + Data file names should not have spaces (e.g., a raster file should be named 'landuse.tif' rather than 'land use.tif').

-+ For raster data, TIFFs are preferred for ease of use, but you may use IMG or ESRI GRID if necessary.
++ For raster data, TIFFs are preferred for ease of use, but you may also use IMG or ESRI GRID.

 + If using ESRI GRID format rasters, their dataset names cannot be longer than 13 characters and the first character cannot be a number.
 TIFF and IMG rasters do not have the file name length limitation.
+When using ESRI GRID as input to the model interface, use the file "hdr.adf".

-+ Spatial data must be in a projected coordinate system (such at UTM), not a geographic coordinate system (such as WGS84), and all input data for a given tool must be in the same projected coordinate system.
++ Spatial data must be in a projected coordinate system (such at UTM), not a geographic coordinate system (such as WGS84), and all input data for a given model run must be in the same projected coordinate system.
 If your data is not projected InVEST will often give errors or incorrect results.

 + While the InVEST 3.0 models are now very memory-efficient, the amount of time that it takes to run the models is still affected by the size of the input datasets.
 If the area of interest is large and/or uses rasters with small cell size, this will increase both the memory usage and time that it takes to run the model.
 If they are too large, a memory error will occur.
 If this happens, try reducing the size of your area of interest, or using coarser-resolution input data.